stuffnting/gutenberg-block-examples/src/block-categories/README.md

 Confusingly, all the category names are the same as their titles in the inserter, apart from `embed`, which appears as "EMBEDS".

+### Enqueue JS

+The test block JS, and category related JS all end up in the `index.js` file.
+The test block is registered using `block.json`, which takes care of enqueueing the JS file containing the block; therefore, the category related JS does not need to be enqueued separately.

 ### The `dom-ready` dependency problem

 If the JS file imports `@wordpress/dom-ready`, `wp-edit-post` is needed as a dependency in the `index.asset.php` file.
 However, `wp-scripts` does not add it, therefore, the addition needs to be forced.